ZeeshanAhmed92/Document_Analyzer_Streamlit_App/output.md

 REDUCATE-

 **Image Description:**
-The image shows the word "REDUCATE_" written in capital letters.
-The letter "R" is in green color, and the rest of the letters are in dark blue.
-There is an underscore after the word.
+The image shows the word "REDUCATE_" written in uppercase letters.
+The letter "R" is in green, while the rest of the letters and the underscore at the end are in navy blue.
 The background is white.
+The underscore at the end gives the impression of a text cursor, suggesting a word being typed or an incomplete phrase.
 ```
 ![Image 1](page7_img1.png)